Kong/docs.konghq.com/app/docs/0.14.x/pdk/kong.request.md

  * `application/json`
  * `multipart/form-data`

  The optional argument `max_args` can be used to set a limit on the number of form arguments parsed for `application/x-www-form-urlencoded` payloads.

  The third return value is string containing the mimetype used to parsed the body (as per the `mimetype` argument), allowing the caller to identify what MIME type the body was parsed as.

 **Phases**

-* rewrite, access
+* `rewrite`, `access`

 **Parameters**

 * **mimetype** (string, _optional_):  the MIME type
-* **max_args** (number, _optional_):  set a limit on the maximum number of parsed arguments
+* **max** (number, _optional_): \_args customize how many arguments will be parsed

 **Returns**